 Who we are

-We are a community library in the heart of Blackfen High Street and our vision is to have an ‘open door’ for our community and be a home away from home that provides opportunities to access a great world of books in a comforting ‘third space’.
-We believe our library space offers us the opportunity to cater for individual population groups who need a place to belong as well as a brilliant way to bring together those different groups in our community.
+Blackfen Community Library and Rooted Coffee House are at the heart of the community in Blackfen.
+An ‘open door’ for our community and a home away from home.
+We provide opportunities to access not just a great world of books in a comforting ‘third space’ but our library space offers us the opportunity to cater for individual population groups who need a place to belong as well as a brilliant way to bring together those different groups in our community.

 How we run

 In 2015/16 The London Borough of Bexley invited community organisations to apply to run several libraries in Bexley including the Blackfen library.
-The New Generation Church Trust (which runs other community projects in the local area, such as Lark in the Park and Hope Community School) applied to the Council and were approved to turn Blackfen library as a community library.
+The New Generation Church Trust (which runs other community projects in the local area, such as Lark in the Park and Hope Community School) applied to the Council and were approved to reopen Blackfen library as a community library.
 The New Generation Community Trust was then established to deliver the service level agreement in partnership with Bexley Council.
-The New Generation Community Trust opened the Blackfen Community Library in April 2016 and has just over 3,600 members.
+The New Generation Community Trust opened the Blackfen Community Library in April 2016.

 The Library management is governed by the Trustees of the New Generation Community Trust who meet quarterly.
-We have a manager (currently voluntary) leading a mixed team of volunteers and part-time paid staff with many of the core library tasks (such as book stock management, book replenishment and handling the Library Management System) being lead and managed by experienced volunteers.
-Our Community Lead (currently voluntary) coordinates and organises the programmes that run in the Library, such as children’s story times, recruits volunteers and links with schools while the paid staff assist with financial administration, facilities management and the running of the coffee shop.
+We have a manager leading a mixed team of volunteers and part-time paid staff with many of the core library tasks (such as book stock management, book replenishment and handling the Library Management System) being lead and managed by experienced volunteers.
+Our Community Manager coordinates and organises the many groups, programmes and events that run in the Library, such as children’s story times, recruits volunteers and links with schools while the paid staff assist with financial administration, and the running of the coffee shop.

 The London Borough of Bexley support the Blackfen Community Library through quarterly funding grants, enabling peppercorn rent for the lease of our building and assistance with facilities and repair costs for our building.
 We cover the costs of our IT, utilities, access the Library Management System and other running costs.
 We have received some ad hoc grants from local traders (e.g. the local Tesco and Co-op do local fundraising in their stores for us) and we also do other fundraising, such as our ‘Friends of the Library’ annual subscription that provides special benefits to members such as free hot drinks from the coffee shop and venue hire discounts.
 We have a close working relationship with the Council and report on a quarterly basis on progress against key performance indicators and events going on in the Library.